Number conservation in odd-particle number random phase approximation and extensions: Applications

-The transition strength of the $i=2$ state in $N=4\rightarrow 5$ calculated in EoRPA (dotted lines) is shown in Fig. \ref{pick2}.
-As in the case of the $i=1$ state the two peaks in EoRPA are shifted upward as compared with the oRPA results and become closer to the results in EDA.
+The transition strength of the $i=2$ state in $N=4\rightarrow 5$ calculated in oRPA (dot-dashed lines) and EoRPA (dotted lines) is shown in Fig. \ref{pick2}.
+The peaks near $\omega/\Delta \epsilon =3$ are due to the coupling to $Y^\mu_{3\bar{3}:2}$ whose unperturbed energy is $3~\Delta \epsilon$ and those above $\omega/\Delta \epsilon =5$ are from the coupling to $Y^\mu_{4\bar{4}:2}$ whose unperturbed energy is $5~\Delta \epsilon$.
+As in the case of the $i=1$ state the two peaks in EoRPA are shifted upward as compared with the oRPA results and become closer to the results in EDA (solid lines).
 The transition strength distributions of the $i=3$ and $4$ states in $N=4\rightarrow 3$ are the same as those of the $i=2$ and $1$ states, respectively, and are not shown here.
 The occupation probability of each single-particle state is shown in Table \ref{tabp}.
 The occupation probabilities of the $i=1$ and $2$ are obtained from $1-\sum_\mu S^\mu_\alpha$, where $S^\mu_\alpha$ is the transition strength shown in Figs. \ref{pick1} and \ref{pick2}.
 The results in EoRPA agree well with those in TDDM.
 Due to the hole--particle symmetry of the pairing Hamiltonian, the occupation probabilities of the $i=3$ and $4$ states are equal to $1-n_2$ and $1-n_1$, respectively, and the the number conservation law is fulfilled both in oRPA and EoRPA as shown in the bottom line of Table \ref{tabp}, where $N=\sum_\alpha n_\alpha$.